Crossbow-js/crossbow-sites/readme.md

 > Static Site Generator + Blog engine

 If you want Jekyll-style thingy that's actually fast, 100% Javascript & has an amazing development workflow out of the box - you've come to correct place.
+Checkout this [2 min screencast](http://quick.as/mvrsaqz) for a preview.
+Also, here's a gif.

 ![Crossbow-js](http://cl.ly/image/2W0V2J2G390v/md.gif)